BoltzExchange/boltz-client/docs/configuration.md

 # Whether to use Boltz Pro fee rates
 pro = false

+# The daemon can also operate without a lightning node
+# standalone = true

 [BOLTZ]
 # By default the daemon automatically connects to the official Boltz Backend for the network your node is on
 # This value is used to overwrite that